 Elevators are restricted to Wells Fargo Club and Suite Level ticket holders, disabled and elderly Guests, and families with small children.

-Gate A - Section 105 (Lower Level, Warning Track Room, Mountain Ranch Bar & Grille, Main Level, Mezzanine Level, Upper Level) Mezzanine Party Suites 60, 61, 62
+* GATE A - Section 105 (Lower Level, Warning Track Room, Mountain Ranch Bar & Grille, Main Level, Mezzanine Level, Upper Level) Mezzanine Party Suites 60, 61, 62 and Rooftop

-Gate B - Section 111 (Lower Level, Main Level, Suite Level, Mountain Ranch Bar & Grille, Upper Level), Section 114 at 2195 Lobby (Main Level, Wells Fargo Club, Suite Level, Mountain Ranch Club)
+* GATE B - Section 111 (Lower Level, Main Level, Suite Level, Mountain Ranch Bar & Grille, Upper Level/Rooftop), Section 114 at 2195 Lobby (Main Level, Wells Fargo Club, Suite Level, Mountain Ranch Club)

 EMERGENCY GUEST PHONE SERVICE